TULiberalArts/Geography-and-Urban-Studies/pages/home.md

   Our students land competitive, meaningful jobs upon graduation in high-growth sectors including the geospatial technology industry.
 ---
-## Philadelphia is Your Classroom
-Welcome to the Department of Geography and Urban Studies.
+## Globalization.
+Social Justice.
+Sustainability.
+Geographic Methods.
 Geography is the study of the interaction of people, places and the environment.
 Urban Studies is the examination of metropolitan life, processes and problems.
-Our students are equipped to understand and address a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.
-Combining strong social science skills with technical training, the Department of Geography and Urban Studies works to understand and address issues relating to

-- **Globalization:** Capital and labor flows, welfare state restructuring, identity, culture and concepts of citizenship.
-- **Social Justice:** Increasing inequalities in terms of economics, gender and inequalities.
-- **Sustainability:** Urban ecology, environmental justice, land use and sprawled development patterns.
+How do different processes, from poverty to environmental quality, vary across urban spaces?
+How is place important to communities and the people that live in them?
+How do global processes impact cities, neighborhoods and residents?
+Our programs focus on teaching and research for social change using a range of geographic methods.

+We offer a B.A., M.A. and PhD in Geography and Urban Studies.
+These programs combine interdisciplinary coursework, strong research skills and technical training to prepare our students to address pressing issues in globalization, sustainability and social justice.

 ## Academic Offerings
 - [Major in Environmental Science](http://bulletin.temple.edu/undergraduate/liberal-arts/environmental-studies/ba-environmental-studies/)